martinkearn/Content/Blogs/The many vision features of Cognitive Services.md

 ---
-title: The many features of Cognitive Services, Part 1, Vision
+title: The many vision features of Cognitive Services
 author: Martin Kearn
 description: Microsoft Cognitive Services is a set of APIs that enable developers of any platform or language to add machine learning smarts to their applications.
 In this article, well explore the many features of the Vision family of APIs
 image: https://dummyimage.com/800x600/000/fff&text=placeholder